Last updated on April 9, 2026

 Loran of the Third Path | Illustration by Steven Belledin

-Do you think I missed anything off this list?
+Do you think I missed anything on this list?
 How would you move the order around?
 Let me know in the comments below or over on the Draftsim Discord.
+And check out The Daily Upkeep newsletter to stay up to date on the latest news in MTG.

 Until next time, take care of yourselves!